-Our investment in innovation and research represents a sector-wide commitment to modernising Highways England: our network, our relationship with our customers and our impact on the environment.
+Our investment in innovation and research represents a sector-wide commitment to modernising National Highways: our network, our relationship with our customers and our impact on the environment.
 While we face many challenges, there are also many exciting opportunities to transform our industry.
 These include digitising construction, decarbonising transport and using data to provide individually tailored services to customers.

 - Design, construction and maintenance